AakashKamboj/Chicken-Disease-Classification--Project/README.md

 2. Push the Docker image to Container Registry
 3. Launch the Web App Server in Azure
 4. Pull the Docker image from the container registry to Web App server and run

+🧬 Project Overview
+This project is an end-to-end deep learning pipeline for classifying chicken diseases using CNN and Transfer Learning.
+Main Components:
+Data versioning with DVC
+Model training using TensorFlow/Keras
+Containerization with Docker
+CI/CD using GitHub Actions
+Cloud deployment on AWS EC2

+🧰 Tech Stack

+Category
+Tools/Tech
+Language
+Python 3.9
+Frameworks
+TensorFlow, Keras
+Versioning
+Git, DVC
+Containerization
+Docker
+Deployment
+AWS EC2
+Automation
+GitHub Actions
+IDE/Terminal
+VS Code, Git Bash

+⚡ Installation
+Copy code
+Bash
+conda create -n cnncls python=3.9 -y conda activate cnncls pip install -r requirements.txt

+🐳 Docker Setup
+Copy code
+Bash
+docker build -t chicken-classifier:latest .
+docker run -p 8080:8080 chicken-classifier:latest

+🚀 Deployment
+This project supports automated CI/CD through GitHub Actions and can be deployed on AWS EC2 using Docker.
+👨‍💻 Author
+Aakash Kamboj

+🪪 License
+Licensed under the MIT License.
+See the LICENSE file for details.

+🪪 License
+Licensed under the MIT License.
+See the LICENSE file for details.
+⭐ Support
+If you find this repository helpful, give it a ⭐ on GitHub!
+“Debugging teaches you more than tutorials ever will.” 💡⭐ Support If you find this repository helpful, give it a ⭐ on GitHub!
+“Debugging teaches you more than tutorials ever will.” 💡